-People imagine a series of MTV Spring Break hook-ups or meaningful Eat Pray Love soul mate stories.
+People imagine a series of MTV Spring Break hook-ups or meaningful Eat, Pray, Love soulmate stories.
 But it’s neither.
 In fact, I’ve encountered a lot of unexpected challenges.

-Most people assume the biggest hurdle for a woman in her 30s would be to find love at all.
+Most people assume the biggest hurdle for a woman in her thirties would be to find love at all.
 Sure, at first it can be frustrating to see men your age chasing after gap-year backpackers who likely couldn’t buy a beer in the United States.
 But then you learn it’s fair game.

 We do see cultural differences when we first meet people, but we’re drawn together by those differences and lured into thinking that they’re cute and lovable.

 But reality will slap you into sensibility.
 I learned quickly that Latin men are passionate, feel things deeply, and are attracted to the fierce independence of Western women.
-Seems like a match made in heaven — until you ultimately struggle over issues of jealousy with friends of the opposite sex.
+Seems like a match made in heaven — until you ultimately struggle over issues of jealousy over friends of the opposite sex.

-The thrill of sun-drenched locales and unfamiliar faces can mask the reality that you have nothing in common with your new-found love.
+The thrill of sun-drenched locales and unfamiliar faces can mask the reality that you have nothing in common with your newfound love.

-Sure, you can have a magical full moon moment on the beach, staying up until sunrise talking about your dreams, but eventually you realize that, in any other location, you would struggle to hold a conversation with the very same person.
-You know this guy will never open a hostel or the ultimate banana pancakes street stand.
+Sure, you can have a magical full-moon moment on the beach, staying up until sunrise talking about your dreams, but eventually you realize that, in any other location, you would struggle to hold a conversation with the very same person.
+You know this guy will never open a hostel or the ultimate banana-pancakes street stand.
 It’s a nice dream, but instead of trying to make it work, move on and let it become a nice memory.

 Some are lucky and do find love on the road — and that’s what keeps us all hopeful.
-In fact, a friend of mine met his wife in the airport, happy that the girl he had been staring at walked over to his gate and was on his plane.
+In fact, a friend of mine met his wife in the airport, happy that the girl he’d been staring at walked over to his gate and was on his plane.
 Today, they have three children.